tidyverse/tidyverse.org/content/blog/tidymodels-2025-q1/index.md

 <p class="caption">10%, 50%, and 90% quantile predictions.</p>
 </div>

-For now, the new mode does not have many engines yet.
+For now, the new mode does not have many engines.
 We need to implement some performance statistics in the yardstick package before integrating these models into the whole tidymodels ecosystem.

 In other news, we’ve added some additional neural network models based on some improvements in the brulee package.
 Namely, two-layer networks can be tuned for feed-forward networks on tabular data (using torch).